 To help us complete initial paperwork and concentrate on your child’s care, it’s best to arrive about 15 minutes before your scheduled appointment.
 That way, we can zip through the registration and insurance process (remember to bring your insurance card and co-pay) and concentrate on what’s most important to us: talking to you and taking care of your child.

-Depending on your child’s needs, your first visit will be with either a genetics or developmental practitioner.
-We’ll spend some time talking about how your child is doing, do a complete physical exam and share medical and developmental recommendations.
-You’ll also have an opportunity to meet with a genetic counselor and receive information on community resources.
+On your first visit, you can expect us to talk about how your child is doing, complete a physical exam and share medical and developmental recommendations.
+We’ll also share community resources.
 The first visit usually lasts about one hour.

 Flexible care for growing kids